 - Selection is based on academic merit and the availability of places and hence may entail the use of additional criteria/requirements. - Meeting the Faculty/College's minimum requirements for a particular programme does not necessarily guarantee admission to that programme.
-Specific selection criteria may be applied within the required Enrolment Management Plan as the university has a specific number of places available as approved by the Department of Higher Education and Training (DHET) for new undergraduate first year students. - Student numbers for each Diploma programme are limited. - Life Orientation (LO) is not used when calculating the APS. - For the purpose of selection the APS requirement for Technical Maths will be the same as for Maths.
+Specific selection criteria may be applied within the required Enrolment Management Plan as the

+- Student numbers for each Diploma programme are limited. - Life Orientation (LO) is not used when calculating the APS. - For the purpose of selection the APS requirement for Technical Maths will be the same as for Maths.